Colleges That Change Lives

 U.S. News Best Colleges

-The U.S. News “Best Colleges” 2013 edition evaluated more than 1,400 of the nation’s public and private four-year schools using a variety of indicators to determine academic quality: assessment by administrators at peer institutions, retention of students, faculty resources, student selectivity, financial resources, alumni giving, and (for National Universities and National Liberal Arts Colleges) high school counselor ratings of colleges and “graduation rate performance.”
+The U.S. News “Best Colleges” 2015 edition evaluated more than 1,400 of the nation’s public and private four-year schools using a variety of indicators to determine academic quality: assessment by administrators at peer institutions, retention of students, faculty resources, student selectivity, financial resources, alumni giving, and high school counselor ratings of colleges and “graduation rate performance.”

 Insider’s Guide to the Colleges

-Compiled and edited by the staff of the Yale Daily News, Yale University’s student newspaper, The Insider’s Guide to the Colleges hails itself as “the only comprehensive college reference written and researched by students for students.”
+Compiled and edited by the staff of the Yale Daily News, Yale University’s student newspaper, The Insider’s Guide to the Colleges hails itself as “the most relied-upon resource for high school students looking for honest reports on colleges from their fellow students.”
 It claims to rely on hours of interviews with current students to give a true sense of each school profiled and its student body.

 The Ultimate Guide to America’s Best Colleges

-The 2013 edition recognizes St. Olaf College as “a leading contender in the liberal arts, known for its rigorous programs in mathematics, natural sciences, and music.”
-The guide notes that “with over 180 student organizations present on campus, students at St. Olaf never tire of extracurricular activities,” and that St. Olaf “does not fail to entertain its lively student body.”
+The 2015 edition recognizes St. Olaf College as “a leading contender in the liberal arts, known for its rigorous programs in mathematics, natural sciences, and music.”
+The guide notes that with more than 200 student organizations present on campus, “students at St. Olaf never tire of extracurricular activities,” and that the college “does not fail to entertain its lively student body.”

 It also touts the popular International and Off-Campus Studies program at St. Olaf and notes that “though the academic spread is demanding, students praise the amount of individual attention they receive.”